 He lives with the fruit and not with the flower.

-Thus he lets go of one and chooses the other.
+Therefore, he lets go of that and chooses this.

 The ancients were one.